Azure/enterprise-azure-policy-as-code/Docs/start-forking-github-repo.md

 # Forking the GitHub Repo - an Alternate Installation Method

 Instead of installing `EnterprisePolicyAsCode` from the PowerShell Gallery, you can clone the GitHub repository and use the scripts described below to install the script source code.
 This is useful, if your organization has overly restrictive policies on installing PowerShell modules from the PowerShell Gallery.
-It can also be usefule if you want to contribute EPAC source code to the project.
+It can also be useful if you want to contribute EPAC source code to the project.

 ## Setting up your Repo